thesadru/genshinstats/README.md

 The cookie is bound to the user and as far as I know can only be reset by changing your password, so remember to never give your cookie to anyone.
 For extra safety you may want to create an alt account, so your real account is never in any danger.
 This token will allow you to view public stats of all users and private stats of yourself.

 The authkey is a temporary token to access your wish history.
 It's unique for every user and is reset after 24 hours.
 It cannot be used to view the history of anyone else.
 It is fine to share this key with anyone you want, the only "private" data they will have access to is the wish history.

+Tip for developers: the first 682 characters (85 bytes) of the authkey are always the same for each user.
+You can use this to easily indentify if an authkey belongs to the same user as another authkey.

 ## How can I claim daily rewards for other users.
 When making projects that claim daily rewards for other users you can pass in a `cookie` parameter - `claim_daily_rewards(cookie={'ltuid': ..., 'ltoken': ...})`.